adjust/unity_sdk/README.md

 ### <a id="event-tracking">Event tracking

 You can tell adjust about any event you wish.
 Suppose you want to track every tap on a button.
-You would have to create a new Event Token in your [dashboard].
+You would just need to create a new Event Token in your [dashboard].
 Let's say that Event Token is `abc123`.
 In your button's click handler method you could then add the following lines to track the click: